 Recently, Likanonsakul reporting in an exclusive cohort of Thai patients showed significant association between possession of the C allele of the ABCC4 T4976C (rs1059751) SNP, and risk of KTD.
 The novelty of this report includes its utility of a threshold of β-2 microglobulin as a diagnostic marker of KTD, and in classification of patient cohorts into cases and controls.
 Additionally, this represent the only report to date to demonstrate any significant association between ABCC4 T4976C (rs1059751) SNP, and risk of KTD in HIV positive patients exposed to TDF [9].

 Kidney tubular dysfunction comprises a spectrum with Fanconi syndrome representing the most extreme phenotype and its definition to date has relied on a composite of several urine and serum parameters [7].
-The use of RBP as a single diagnostic marker may provide a convenient mode of assessing KTD in clinical practice [14].
+The use of RBP as a single diagnostic marker may provide a convenient mode of assessing KTD in clinical practice [14], but this will need exploration by future prospective studies .

 Limitations

 As has been the case with recent pharmacogenetic reports, although our study showed significant correlation between other evaluated SNPs of TFV transport proteins and markers of kidney function in this population, we had limited power to demonstrate an independent association with KTD.
-Additionally, the quality of DNA extracted from serum rather than whole blood may have affected potential associations between the evaluated SNPs and LMW proteinuria.
-Owing to these limitations, we suggest that the findings of this study are thus interpreted in the context of previous published work in this area.
+Additionally our study is limited by lack of comparison between traditional composite urinary and serum marrkes of KTD and LMWP in adjudication of our cases and control.
+Incorporating this in the design of future prospective studies will improve case ascertainment.
+Owing to these limitations there will be need for further prospective work in this area to ascertain the exact relationship between these LMWP and KTD, as well as any clinically relevant association with SNP’s encoding TFV transporters.

 Conclusion

-In conclusion we have demonstrated that possession of genotype CC at position 24 of the ABCC2 (MRP2 rs717620) gene was significantly associated with KTD as defined by an elevated RBPCR level in HIV positive patients exposed to TDF.
+In conclusion we have demonstrated that possession of genotype CC at position 24 of the ABCC2 (MRP2 rs717620) gene was significantly negatively associated with the risk of elevated urinary RBP in HIV positive patients exposed to TDF.

 Acknowledgements